-Exam Board: WJEC
+Exam Board: EDUQAS

 MODULE WEIGHTING BRIEF DESCRIPTION Option A Performance 35% Composition 25% A performance lasting between 10-12 mins of around Grade 6 together with 2 compositions lasting between 4 - 6 mins.
-Option B Composition 35% Performance 25% A performance lasting between 6-8 mins and 3 compositions lasting between 8-10 mins Listening 40% (A 90 minute There are two main areas of study: & Appraising examination in • The symphony 1750-1900 o 7 (pp. cc 19 June) • Rock and Pop 1960-1990 There are a mix of listening and essay questions - some will test your general musicianship with questions on unfamiliar works.
+Option B Composition 35% Performance 25% A performance lasting between 6-8 mins and 3 compositions lasting between 8-10 mins Listening & Appraising 40% (A 90 minute examination in June) There are two main areas of study: The symphony 1750-1900 Rock and Pop 1960-1990 There are a mix of listening and essay questions - some will test your general musicianship with questions on unfamiliar works.